indkd18/O-som-game/README.md

 Scores will be shown at the bottom of the screen.

 Guide:
-Rock beats bird
+Rock beats bird.
-Water beats rock
+Water beats rock.
-Bird beats water
+Bird beats water.
 Same choice equals a tie